 Core Members

 Lijiaozi looks at concepts and experiences of health, disease and “sub-health”, the grey area between disease and health.
-She combines conceptual analysis with ethnographic research, in exploring how people construct accounts of their body and mind, weaving through different cultural frameworks when visiting alternative medicine.
+She combines conceptual analysis with ethnographic research, in exploring how sub-health is being made sense of.

 Jane works in philosophy of education.
 She is interested in the aims of education, the curriculum and the place of philosophy in schools.
 She is also interested in the nature and value of philosophy.
 Her thesis presents an argument for teaching philosophy in schools.